 While Feng was parking the car, I stopped by the cathedral where the mass was starting.
 “It starts early!”
 I commented to the father of a boy Mark was playing with.
 “Early?
 It’s 9 a.m.!
 This is the second mass of the day,” he replied.
 “The first one is at 6 a.m.”

 Wow.
 I’m not exactly an expert on Mass but I think in France the traditional Sunday Mass is held at 11 a.m.
-And it certainly doesn’t draw the crowd like it did in Valladolid!
+And it certainly doesn’t draw the crowd as it did in Valladolid!

-Feng felt sick with the plague—or more likely a common and benign cold—and it soon became obviously he was out of service.
+Feng felt sick with the plague—or more likely a common and benign cold—and it soon became obvious he was out of service.
 I might have complained that I had given birth without painkillers and that he’d better drag his ass out of the bed (with a few expletives thrown in) but it didn’t work.